jcausey-astate/CS2124_lecture_notes/assets/src/13_STL.md

 - Supports `push_back()` and `pop_back()` sequential (end) access.
 - Optimized for random access using array index operator. (`[]`)
 - Supports random access iterators
-    - Random access iterators offer essentially the same functionality as pointers.
+    - An _iterator_ is an object used to access individual items in a container, or to move (i.e. "iterate") through the container.
 - `vector`s know their own size!